Wall Street Week Ahead: Lower rates could boost housing stocks, but risks remain

 After underperforming in 2018, the PHLX Housing Index <.HGX> is up about 30% for the year so far, roughly double the year-to-date gain of the benchmark S&P 500 index <.SPX>.

-Strategists said that could bode well for homebuilders and the housing market, which has been struggling because of land and labor shortages.
+Strategists said that could bode well for homebuilders and the housing market, which has been struggling because of land and labour shortages.

 A report on Friday showed U.S. homebuilding fell for a third straight month in July amid a steep decline in the construction of multifamily housing units, even as the data provided a positive sign for housing: a jump in permits to a seven-month high.